 Meet the Presidents Virtually

-The 2021 inauguration and Presidents’ Day offer great teaching moments, though presidential homes and libraries remain shut.
+News from the White House, elections, Presidential Inaugurations and annual Presidents’ Day events offer great teachable moments about the US government and politics.
+While some presidential collections have reopened for in-person visits, others remain shut.
 The good news is there is plenty of virtual content to engage the kids—and you.

 At the Smithsonian National Museum of American History, access the popular The American Presidency: A Glorious Burden virtually.
 There are more interactives about the Presidents and First Ladies, very entertaining ones, at the History Channel as well.

-While the John F. Kennedy Library in Boston remains closed to the public, they virtually will hold the annual Presidents’ Day Family Festival on Feb.
-15 and a host of other family activities throughout the year.
+While the John F. Kennedy Library in Boston remains closed to the public, they virtually hold a host of family activities throughout the year.
 You will also find a students’ section with picture book biographies of John F. Kennedy and Jacqueline B. Kennedy, a quest to become a Kennedy Era Space Expert and more.

 Meet the First Ladies of America

-Virtually visit the National Portrait Gallery where there is a new exhibit “Every Eye Is Upon Me: First Ladies of the United States,” It’s the first major exhibition to explore the role of First Lady through portraiture, and the show includes iconic dresses.
+Virtually visit the National Portrait Gallery’s exhibit “Every Eye Is Upon Me: First Ladies of the United States,” It’s the first major exhibition to explore the role of First Lady through portraiture, and the show includes iconic dresses.

-While this is part of the Smithsonian American Women’s History Initiative, “Because of Her Story” (on view through May 23, 2021), there’s more.
+While this is part of the Smithsonian American Women’s History Initiative, “Because of Her Story” (on view online), there’s more.
 There is also an online version of The First Ladies exhibit at the Smithsonian itself, for decades one of the most popular museum attractions because it includes the famous inaugural gowns.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.